-I am a strong believer that “it is all in the details”.
-I L-O-V-E details, and when done tastefully, and not excessively, can make a wedding table look marvelous.
+As a professional event planner in Montreal, I am a strong believer that “it is all in the details”.
+I L-O-V-E details, and when done tastefully, and not excessively, can make a wedding table look marvellous.

 Of course, a gorgeous floral centerpiece will definitely be splendid; however, not everyone has the budget for a super “wow” arrangement.
 Keeping this in mind, I have been thinking of how to create impact without, breaking the bank.